Keibert Ruiz Player Props: Nationals vs. Athletics

-Keibert Ruiz -- with a slugging percentage of .576 in his past 10 games, including two home runs -- will be in action for the Washington Nationals against the Oakland Athletics, with Luis Medina on the mound, on August 12 at 7:05 PM ET.
+The Washington Nationals, including Keibert Ruiz (.324 batting average in his past 10 games), battle starter Ken Waldichuk and the Oakland Athletics at Nationals Park, Sunday at 1:35 PM ET.

-He hit a home run while going 2-for-4 in his last game against the Athletics.
+In his last game, he hit a home run while going 1-for-5 against the Athletics.

 Keibert Ruiz Game Info & Props vs. the Athletics